alfonsogarciadecorral/deep-reinforcement-learning/p3_collab-compet/README.md

 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

 Number of agents: 2
-Size of each action: 4
+Size of each action: 2
-Each agent a state with length: 8
+Each agent a observable state with length: 24

 The environment is considered solved when score is >30 averaged over the last 100 episodes for the 20 agents.